-Parties other than those specified in paragraphs 1 and 3 of Article 23, cf. paragraph 4 of that Article, shall submit written import declarations to the relevant director of customs.
+Parties other than those specified in paragraphs 1 and 3 of Article 23, cf. paragraph 4 of that Article, shall submit written import declarations to the [...]
+Director of Customs.

 Importers referred to in paragraph 1 may grant to customs brokers authority to act on their behalf before the customs authorities through electronic data interchange.